 Worm Gear Reducers

-Worm gear speed reducers are utilized by a wide variety of industries, such as the materials handling, automotive, aerospace, recreational, construction, food and beverage processing, oil and gas and textile industries.
-Worm gear speed reducers are used in many applications, including automation equipment, conveyors, compressors, printing presses, pumps, compressors, generators and robotics applications.
+Worm gear speed reducers are utilized by a wide variety of industries, such as materials handling, automotive, aerospace, recreational, construction, food and beverage processing, oil and gas, and textile industries.
+Worm gear speed reducers are used in many applications, including automation equipment, conveyors, compressors, printing presses, pumps, generators, and robotics applications.
 They are also commonly used for packaging and special machinery.
-Re-manufactured worm gear reducers are commonly sold by manufacturers.
+Manufacturers commonly sell remanufactured worm gear reducers.
 While these often come at greatly reduced costs, they often lack a warranty.
-When selecting a worm gear reducer, consider the gear ratio, efficiency requirements, mechanical rating and thermal rating.
-One downside to using a work gear reducer is that it does not stay efficient as long as other gear boxes due to its size, although because it is a cheaper option, replacing it is not difficult.
-They also tend to lock-up when put into reverse, because of the shallow diagonal cut of the worm gear.
-It causes a friction that keeps the gears from moving.
+When selecting a worm gear reducer, consider the gear ratio, efficiency requirements, mechanical rating, and thermal rating.
+One downside to using a work gear reducer is that it does not stay efficient as long as other gearboxes due to its size, although because it is a cheaper option, replacing it is not difficult.
+They also tend to lock-up when put into reverse because of the shallow diagonal cut of the worm gear.
+It causes friction that keeps the gears from moving.
 This is a characteristic desired by conveyor belt manufacturers.